 Jesus said unto him, Let the dead bury their dead:

-but go thou and preach the kingdom of God
+but go thou and preach the kingdom of God.
+Luke 9:60

 In other words, let the world take care of worldly things,